 Step 1: Stop the agent, read the last 10 actions

-Hit Esc (Claude Code) or click Stop (Cursor / Codex).
+Press Esc (Claude Code) or click the stop button (Cursor / Codex).
+In a Codex CLI session a background command can be interrupted with Ctrl-C while its final output and exit status are preserved.
 Don’t let it keep burning tokens.
 Then ask in chat:

 List the last 10 actions you took (file path + edit summary + command + result).